AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 *How often do you practice/plan for you runs?
 And how long did you do speedruns before you were competing with the top runners?*

 `I pretty much live, eat, breathe, sleep with Factorio when I've learned a plan and practice it.
 I do segmented practice in 2-3 minute chunks, over and over, trying out different movement routes or building placement order until i arrive at something I'm comfortable with and can consistently do fast.
 While doing runs, i make mental note of segments that didn't go well, and later grind those again.
 I began improving my times rapidly with this approach.
 With the right amount of free time, determination, familiarity with the game, and general gaming skill, i was able to achieve the wr in about 5-6 months.`

+*Why did you decide to send a submission to SGDQ?
+And were you excited when you received the "letter" saying that you're in?*

+`I've been watching gdqs for years.
+I wasn't really expecting to get in, so it was quite a surprise!
+I'm very happy to be able to showcase factorio to a larger audience. just thought, what the hell, may as well apply`

 *Do you still play Factorio "normally"?
 And if you do, is it hard to "slow down" and play it in a more relaxed fashion?*